radiantlogic-v8/documentation-new/documentation/hardening-guide/04-securing-data-in-transit.md

 3. Select the desired cipher from the drop-down list.

 4. Enter a security key.
 This value is used to auto-generate an encryption key.
-If you plan on deploying multiple clusters that will participate in inter cluster replication and you are going to initialize RadiantOne Universal Directory (HDAP) stores from an exported LDIFZ file, take note of the value you enter here as you must use it when configuring the LDIFZ cipher and security key in the other clusters.
+If you plan on deploying multiple clusters that will participate in inter cluster replication and you are going to initialize RadiantOne Directory stores from an exported LDIFZ file, take note of the value you enter here as you must use it when configuring the LDIFZ cipher and security key in the other clusters.

 **Using LDIFZ**